ohthehugemanatee/ical-creator/README.md

 ### Exceptions array

 In the same input file as your events array, you may optionally define an array called `exceptions`, of date ranges which should be excluded from the events in the events array.
-This is intended to make holidays easy to handle: you can have events that recur every week (e.g. "Piano lesson") but automatically leave out the winter break, national holidays, etc.
+This is intended to make holidays easy to handle: you can have events that recur every week (e.g. "Piano lesson") but automatically leave out the winter break, national holidays, etc. Individual exceptions in the array are Objects with `date_start` and `date_end`.
+You can include whatever other attributes you like in there; the script will ignore them.

 ### Prompt to create the array